a1383n/secure-proxy/README.md

         - **If the request does not pass verification:** The proxy server denies the request.

 This process ensures that only authorized traffic is routed through the proxy, providing a secure and controlled browsing experience.

-## Architecture

-SecureProxy is built on a microservice architecture, where different components work independently yet cohesively:

-- **Laravel Application:** Acts as the central API and admin panel.
-- [**DNS Server:**](https://github.com/a1383n/dns_reverse_proxy) Interacts with the Laravel API to resolve domain names.
-- [**Proxy Server:**](https://github.com/a1383n/secureforward-proxy) Routes traffic through the SecureProxy API for unrestricted access.

-This modular approach allows for scalability, flexibility, and ease of maintenance.

 ## Prerequisites